beyzkar/CatsEscape/README.md

     ```

 ### 2. Unity Project
-1. Open the project in **Unity Hub** (Version 2022.3+ recommended).
+1. Open the project in **Unity Hub** (Version 6000.3.8f1+).
-2. Open the `Assets/Scenes/Main Menu` scene.
+2. Ensure the `EditorBaseUrl` in the `LeaderboardApiService` is set to your server URL (Default: `http://localhost:5001`).
-3. Ensure the `AuthManager` and `LeaderboardManager` in the hierarchy are pointing to your server's URL (Default: `http://localhost:5001`).
+3. For Android builds, update the `AndroidBaseUrl` with your machine's local IP address.
 4. Press **Play** and enjoy!

 ---

-## 📄 License
+## 📜 License
-This project is for educational and personal use.
-All assets are property of their respective owners.
+This project was developed for personal growth and educational purposes.
+All rights reserved.

 ![Cats Escape Cover](./cats_escape_cover_1777473681622.png)